michaelkornblum/simple-boilerplate/README.md

 simple boilerplate is now ready to go.

 ## Working with HTML
 All HTML pages should be placed in the `pages` directory.
 Pages can be complete HTML documents, or can use file includes to reduce copy / paste errors.
-Details on how to use file includes can be found here: https://www.npmjs.com/package/gulp-file-include.
+Details on how to use file includes can be found [here](https://www.npmjs.com/package/gulp-file-include).

 Files that are saved in the `pages` directory are processed by gulp and output in `build/[filename].html`